vvdleun/audiostreamerscrobbler/README.md

 As this program was created for Raspberry pi-alike devices, it currently can only register songs that could not be scrobbled in volatile memory (storing them on the filesystem will damage SD cards on the long run).
 This means that the program will not persist them and when quitting the application before it had a chance to scrobble the songs, those scrobbles will be lost forever.

 You can choose how many songs it can store per scrobbler by setting the desired amount in the "maxSongs" entry.
-You can also configure the interval on which it will try to scrobble those songs by setting the ""retryIntervalMinutes" entry in the confgiuration file.
+You can also configure the interval on which it will try to scrobble those songs by setting the "retryIntervalMinutes" entry in the confgiuration file.
 This interval is always specified in minutes.

 ## Plans